leow406/Anakin/README.md

 # Anakin

-A full-featured Discord bot for playing music directly from YouTube and Spotify playlists, with queue management, looping, simple commands a an interactive player.
+A full-featured Discord bot for playing music directly from YouTube and Spotify playlists, with queue management, looping, simple commands and an interactive player.

 ------------